INSPIRE-MIF/2017.2/GeoJSON/specification.md

 ### Mapping from Conceptual Model to GeoJSON Logical Model

+* DECIDE: Should namespace prefixes be retained?

+All model transformation rules are applied in such a way that the resulting proeprty names for valid XML element and type names, and are useable as property names in JSON.

 ### Common Rules

 * `GEOJSON-REQ-01`: The character encoding of all data encoding in GeoJSON shall be UTF-8.